Role of the Bylaws

 All decisions regarding policy, programs, and funding pass through Provincial Council which is governed by a set of Bylaws.

-As then, today the MNA Bylaws provide guidance and direction on the governance structure and role of the Métis government, including accountability to its citizens through the Annual General Assembly (AGA) held every year in August.
-The Assembly is the core of Métis Nation governance as it is the key opportunity for citizens of the Nation to debate changes to the bylaws as well as provide direction to the leadership of the nation going forward.
-The AGA is also an important tool in maintaining culture and identity of the Métis Nation as citizens from across the province are able to meet annually to celebrate
+The MNA Bylaws provide guidance and direction on the governance structure and role of the Métis government, including accountability to its citizens through the Annual General Assembly (AGA).
+The AGA, held every August, is the core of Métis Nation governance.
+It provides the key opportunity for MNA citizens to present and debate changes to the bylaws as well as provide direction to leadership going forward.

-Valid resolutions are voted upon by the assembly following, what is often times, lively debate.
-In order to passed at an AGA, 75% of the established quorum of the AGA must vote in favour of the resolution.
-If the threshold is not reached, the resolution is defeated and the bylaws do not change.
-If passed, the changes are made to the bylaws and the updated bylaws are made available following the AGA.
+Valid resolutions are debated and voted on by the assembly.
+In order to be passed, 75% of the established quorum of the AGA must vote in favour of the special resolution.
+If the minimum threshold is not reached, the special resolution is defeated and the bylaws do not change.
+If passed, the bylaws are updated and made available following the AGA.